 Assessments associated with the course are outlined below:

-Normally a 2.2 Honours degree or above or equivalent qualification acceptable to the University in a relevant Engineering/Science discipline (e.g. Civil Engineering).
-Applicants must also demonstrate sufficient mathematical background (at least A-level standard or equivalent) however undergraduate courses with a high mathematical content, e.g. statistics, may be acceptable.
+Normally a 2.2 Honours degree or above or equivalent qualification acceptable to the University in a relevant Engineering/Science discipline, e.g. Civil Engineering.
+Applicants must also demonstrate sufficient mathematical background (a minimum of A-level standard or equivalent) however undergraduate courses with a high mathematical content, e.g. Statistics, will be considered on a case-by case-basis.

 A 2.1 Honours degree or above, or equivalent qualification acceptable to the University, is required for those with an insufficient mathematical background.